33 Weeks Pregnant: The 33rd Week Of Pregnancy

 Pregnancy Week 33: Tips for making your pregnancy better

 Many women may wonder if it is still safe to have sexual intercourse at this point in their pregnancy.
 It is safe as long as your health care provider has not told you differently.
 However, the changes in your body may make this a little more difficult.
-There are some tips that can make sex during pregnancy a little more comfortable and enjoyable.
+Nonetheless, there are ways to make sex during pregnancy a little more comfortable and enjoyable.

 Tips for mom’s partner: